-If a further extension of time is needed, the student will file, before the deadline, a written application for extension with the instructor, who will in turn seek the permission of the Vice President for Academic Affairs.
-The Vice President for Academic Affairs will notify the Registrar's Office of the extension of time, if granted.
+If a further extension of time is needed, the student will file, before the deadline, a written application for extension with the instructor, who will in turn seek the permission of the Associate Dean for Academic Affairs.
+The Associate Dean for Academic Affairs will notify the Registrar's Office of the extension of time, if granted.
 All Incomplete grades must be removed by the end of the semester following the term in which the Incomplete was received.

-If the Incomplete is not removed within the specified time, the Incomplete becomes a failing grade of "F".
+If the Incomplete grade is not removed within the specified time, the Incomplete becomes a failing grade of "F".